decentralized-identity/bbs-signature/spec.md

 ## SkToPk

 The SkToPk algorithm takes a secret key SK and the number of messages that can be signed and outputs the corresponding public key PK.

-SK MUST be indistinguishable from uniformly random modulo r (Section 2.2) and infeasible to guess, e.g., generated using a trusted source of randomness.
-KeyGen (Section 2.3) outputs SK meeting these requirements.
-Other key generation approaches meeting these requirements MAY also be used; details of such methods are beyond the scope of this document.
-(FIXME: Again duplicate from Section 2.2)

 ```
 PK = SkToPk(Sk, L)